 American’s favorite flavor of doughnuts is glazed.
 Other popular flavors include chocolate, powdered sugar, and plain.

 Share Experience by Emma

 I loved going to Ginny’s Doughnut Shop every morning for breakfast.
 Just walking in the shop made me feel like a rainbow of happiness.
 I loved the chocolate or raspberry filled the best.
 When I would bite into the doughnuts my mouth would water.
 The warm and tasty feeling was better than skateboarding.
 The taste was golden in my mouth.

 I take many photos of the students writing, eating, and just enjoying doughnuts.
 The photos along with the students’ writings make a terrific bulletin board.

 Please note that the printable lesson and the PowerPoint are not exact matches.
 This is because I created the unit to use in my classroom without plans for sharing.
 Also, I had to remove copyright sensitive information before placing the unit on Teachers Pay Teachers.
 Later I went through the PowerPoint and removed information so that I could share it as well.
 If you wish to use the two together, I think you can do so by just adding or taking away information in a few places.

-I hope your class enjoys studying author’s purpose as much as we did!!
+I hope your class enjoys studying the author’s purpose as much as we did!!